 Serves 4-6 | Prep 15 min | Cook 10 min

-1 large head of fresh cauliflower
+1 large head fresh cauliflower

 2 tablespoons pine (pignola) nuts

-1/2 to 1 teaspoon cumin
+1/2 teaspoon ground cumin

-1/2 to 1 teaspoon cinnamon
+1/2 teaspoon ground cinnamon

 Note: I used pine nuts, but walnuts, pistachios, almonds, and pecans would all be very tasty.
 Mix it up and see what you like best!